- Adolescent (13 to 18 Years)

 Bulimia nervosa is defined as uncontrolled episodes of overeating (bingeing) usually followed by self-induced vomiting, misuse of laxatives, enemas, or medications in an attempt to control weight.

-- Care of the Uncircumcised Penis
+- Care of the Uncircumcised Penis in Teens

 In an uncircumcised boy, the foreskin will begin to separate from the glans, or the tip of the penis.
 This happens naturally while the male is an infant.
 This is called foreskin retraction.

 Detailed information on immunizations for adults and children, including a current immunization schedule